 You may be surprised to hear that you should only position one primary offer on a specific landing page.
 Driving traffic from blog articles via organic search results or paid advertising should always be linked to your primary offer, and not your home page.

-Many businesses make the mistake of linking their paid advertising campaigns or cta’s to their home page where they are typically offering tons of services to try and appeal to everyone.
+Many businesses across the country make the mistake of linking their paid advertising campaigns or cta’s to their home page where they are typically offering tons of services to try and appeal to everyone.
 This doesn’t mean you shouldn’t offer multiple services.
 It simply means you shouldn’t be diluting your company’s value.
 Instead, decide what you’re best at and lead with that particular service or product.

 Calls-to-action are buttons or links on your website that push viewers to take action and to interact with your business.
 For example, “Download now” or “Register for a free webinar” are popular options.
 When calls-to-action are done right, they can ensure visitors will be directed to a solution to address their problem.